oorb/oorb/python/README.rst

 the GNU General Public License along with this program.
 If not, see <http://www.lsstcorp.org/LegalNotices/>.

-original wrapper developer: F. Pierfederici <fpierfed@gmail.com>
+Original wrapper developer: F. Pierfederici <fpierfed@gmail.com>

 This code has been modified by Michael Mommert (<mommermiscience@gmail.com>) to be of use to a broader community in the